 Ensure you’re accurate about the age of your home when applying for buildings and contents insurance.
 If in doubt, call your insurer to discuss any concerns you have.

-As with pretty-much everything else, the older something is the more likely it’s affected by the ravages of time.
-Wind, rain, heat and cold, movement and settlement and over enthusiastic DIY experiments can all take their toll on bricks and mortar.
-These are among the things home insurers consider when setting insurance costs.
+The older something is, the more likely it’s been damaged by the effects of time.
+Wind, rain, ranging temperatures, movement and settlement and over-enthusiastic DIY experiments can all take their toll on bricks and mortar.
+As a result, these are all things home insurers consider when setting insurance costs.

 Compare home insurance quotes

 Fnding out how old your house is could be quite difficult. it’s best to research further to know with the most accuracy when your house was built.